-Perpetuating Family Medicine: inspiring learners to be leaders in caring for patients and families throughout the journey of life.
+Perpetuating Family Medicine; inspiring learners to be leaders in caring for patients and families throughout the journey of life.

-- Integrity.
-Integrity guides our actions.
+- Integrity guides our actions.
 We are transparent with our thoughts and ideas leading to open, honest discussion.

-- Accountability.
-We accept accountability for our actions whether they lead to successful outcomes or to significant shortcomings.
+- We accept accountability for our actions whether they lead to successful outcomes or to significant shortcomings.

-- Diversity.
-Diversity in who we are and how we think allows us to explore ideas and strategies not otherwise considered.
+- Diversity in who we are and how we think allows us to explore ideas and strategies not otherwise considered.

-- Humanity.
-We see humanity in all as we seek to truly know more about those we cross paths with each day.
+- We see humanity in all as we seek to truly know more about those we cross paths with each day.

-Imperative I: Creating family physicians
+Strategic Imperative I: Creating family physicians

 At the center of our residency is tomorrow’s family physician.
 As we look to the future, we envision graduates that are prepared with the knowledge and experience to carry the torch of family medicine onward in the 21st century.
-We will be challenged to attract quality learners with a heart for family medicine, develop innovative curriculum and provide the passionate teachers and role models that our residents require.
+We will attract quality learners with a heart for family medicine, develop innovative curriculum and provide the passionate teachers and role models that our residents require.

-Imperative II: Caring for patients and families
+Strategic Imperative II: Caring for patients and families

-Imperative IV: Advocating for rural medicine
+Strategic Imperative III: Advocating for rural medicine